less/less-docs/content/features/extend.md

 ## Extend "all"

-When you specify the all keyword last in an extend argument it tells Less.js to match that selector as part of another selector.
+When you specify the all keyword last in an extend argument it tells Less to match that selector as part of another selector.
 The selector will be copied and the matched part of the selector only will then be replaced with the extend, making a new selector.

 Example: